An LLM aggregator that fronts 400+ models from dozens of providers behind one OpenAI-compatible API, with routing and fallbacks.

 Pricing: Pay-per-token at each model's provider rate, plus a fee when you buy credits.
 Costs scale linearly with usage.

 OpenRouter is the best way to access many specific models through one API — if your usage is light or you need exact model control, stay there.
-Standard Compute is the alternative when the bill is the problem: unlimited frontier-model compute at a flat monthly price, same OpenAI-compatible integration, so heavy agent workloads stop scaling your costs.
+Standard Compute is the alternative when the bill is the problem: full frontier-model access with no usage limits at a flat monthly price, same OpenAI-compatible integration, so heavy agent workloads stop scaling your costs.

-Standard Compute is an OpenAI-compatible API with unlimited frontier-model compute at a flat monthly price (from $9/mo) — no per-token billing, no 429 rate limits.
-Under sustained heavy load it batches gracefully instead of erroring or charging more.
+Standard Compute is an OpenAI-compatible API with frontier-model compute with no usage limits at a flat monthly price (from $39/mo) — no per-token billing, no rate-limit windows.
+Under extreme sustained load requests are paced smoothly instead of erroring or charging more.

 Standard Compute is OpenAI-compatible, so any tool or SDK that lets you set a custom base URL migrates in minutes: